fumes/fumes.11ty/src/articles/aakash-nihalani.md

 license:
 thumb: Aakash-Nihilani.jpg
 description: "My street work consists mostly of isometric rectangles and squares.
-I selectively place these graphics around New york to highlight the unexpected counters and elegant geometry of the city itself."
+I selectively place these graphics around New York to highlight the unexpected counters and elegant geometry of the city itself."
 ---
 ## Aakash Nihilani